baurzhaan/rubyforfun/README.md

 # rubyforfun
-Learning Ruby language from a "Ruby is for Fun" book
+Learning Ruby language from the "Ruby is for Fun" book